 The cons?
 You guessed it: fingerprints!
-If you want it to be perfect, be prepared to wipe constantly.
-While extremely durable, as a metal stainless steel can be dented, and some chemicals can affect the surface colour and texture.
-Price-wise it’s fairly expensive.
+If you want your countertop to look shiny and perfect, be prepared to wipe it constantly.
+And while extremely durable, stainless steel is a metal, so dents are possible.
+Also, price-wise, stainless steel countertops are fairly expensive.

-Poor laminate – it often gets left behind in the style stampede towards the granite countertops!
-The truth is that laminate (also known by the brand name Formica) is low maintenance and incredibly budget friendly.
-If your kitchen is in a starter home or in a property you plan to rent, this may be your best option.
-Modern laminate can be really stylish, and it can be made with any colour or pattern – it just doesn’t have the upscale appeal many people are after.
+Poor laminate.
+It often gets left behind in the style stampede towards the more upscale or natural stone countertops.
+The truth is that laminate (also known by the brand name Formica) is low maintenance and incredibly budget-friendly.
+If your kitchen is in a starter home or you have an Ottawa property you plan to rent, you might be completely satisfied with laminate.
+In addition, newer modern laminates can be really stylish; they’re offered in virtually any colour or pattern.

-One thing you need to watch out for with laminate is that it is not as durable as some of the other options out there and can be damaged by heat easily, and can be scratched by a dropped knife.
-It can also potentially peel.
-Definitely not for use with undermount sinks.
+One thing you need to watch out for with laminate is that it is not as durable as some of the other options out there.
+It can be damaged by heat easily and can be scratched by something as simple as a dropped knife.
+It can also potentially peel, so you should never sue it with undermount sinks.

-As you can see, choosing the right countertop has a lot to do with how important a natural look is to you, how intense a cook you are, and how much maintenance work you’re prepared to do.
-To make sure you get the best fit for your home, talk it over with your kitchen designer when you start planning your new dream kitchen.
+While you’re looking, keep in mind that choosing the right countertop has a lot to do with how important a natural look is to you, how intense a cook you are, and how much maintenance work you’re prepared to do.

 If you have any thoughts on the best materials for kitchen countertops, go ahead and share them in the comments below.